textileio/community/docs/powergate/faq.md

 In SR2 we're using a custom miner-selector strategy by default: SR2-MinerSelector.

-Every time Powergate needs to create a deal, it will fetch [this](https://github.com/filecoin-project/slingshot/blob/master/miners.json) JSON file and it will take `amount` miners at random from each region and make deals with them.
+Every time Powergate needs to create a deal, it will fetch [this](https://github.com/filecoin-project/slingshot/blob/master/miners.json) JSON file, and it will take `amount` miners at random from each region and make deals with them.
-This list is mantained by the Slingshot team to include miners which should be reasonably reliable to increase the odds of deal success.
-Since Powergate fetches this file every time it needs to do a deal, it will always select miners from the most up to date version of it.
+This list is maintained by the Slingshot team to include miners that should be reasonably reliable to increase the odds of deal success.
+Powergate fetches this file every time it needs to do a deal.
+It will always select miners from the most up to date version of it.

 As you can notice, if you set `TrustedMiners` or `RepFactor` in your storage config those will be ignored by Powergate.
 If you want full control using your _StorageConfig_, you can run `powd` with `--ffsminerselector="reputation"` (or env `POWD_FFSMINERSELECTOR)` which switches to the previous unopinionated miner selector strategy used before SR2.

 ## I see a log error `miner XXX not in ask-cache and query-ask errored:`, what does this mean?

 This usually means two possible problems:
-- The targeted miners doesn't exist in the network, or your Lotus node is not completely synced.
+- The targeted miners don't exist in the network, or your Lotus node is not completely synced.
 - Your Lotus node doesn't have connectivity with them to query ask their storage price.

-In most cases, if the miner or your Lotus node are in China there might be reachability challenges which is related to the second bullet point.
+In most cases, if the miner or your Lotus node are in China there might be reachability challenges related to the second bullet point.
-If you're not using any custom config and just the SR2 miner selector using the remote JSON file and you're experiencing problems reaching some of that miners, please report this in a support channel since we should understand why that particular miner might have problems for your Lotus node.
+If you're not using any custom config and just the SR2 miner selector using the remote JSON file and experiencing problems reaching some of that miners, please report this in a support channel since we should understand why that particular miner might have problems for your Lotus node.

 ## When I start Powergate, I see a fatal error: `verifying sr2 url content: getting miners list from url: Get https://xxxxx`, what does this mean?

-Since Powergate is now using SR2 miner selector by default, when starts it quickly checks if the [miners JSON file](https://github.com/filecoin-project/slingshot/blob/master/miners.json) is reachable.
+Since Powergate is now using SR2 miner selector by default, when it starts quickly checks if the [miners JSON file](https://github.com/filecoin-project/slingshot/blob/master/miners.json) is reachable.
 This file is located in Github, so it usually should be highly available.
-Some Powergate community members running Powergate from China had experienced this exact problems since there might be constraints in fetching this file from Github.
+Some Powergate community members running Powergate from China had experienced these exact problems since there might be constraints in fetching this file from Github.

 You can override this URL by specifying the flag/env `--ffsminerselectorparams`/`POWD_FFSMINERSELECTORPARAMS` with any URL that might be reachable from your location.